 PILLARS OF ACTION

-Our mission becomes practice through three main pillars of action:
+Our mission becomes practice through our main pillars of action:

 SolidarityNow designs and implements programs that provide assistance and support to those most affected by the economic downturn and the humanitarian crisis.
 We collaborate with international humanitarian agencies (e.g. UNHCR, UNICEF, IOM etc) to implement programs in a manner that promotes efficiency and allows us to reach the broadest range of beneficiaries, including vulnerable populations.